aalmanz1/aalmanz1/README.md

 👨‍💻 My primary skills include project development and optimization, game mechanics and level design, and algorithm implementation.
 I hope to direct these skills towards innovation in game development and to facilitate excellent storytelling.
 I am proficient in many programming languages, including Python, C++, C#, and Java, and have developed extensively using both Unreal Engine and Unity.
 I also pride myself in my communication skills utilizing my minor in English!

-🎲 Outside tech, I still like to keep myself busy!
+🎲 Tech aside, I still like to keep myself busy!
 Creativity is where I excel.
 I enjoy playing as Dungeon Master for several Dungeons and Dragons games, mapmaking, reading, and writing.
 I also game quite frequently, both single-player and online with friends.
 I enjoy talking with people and have a pretty extensive Lego collection!

 ## 🎖 Achievements
 - DevOps Research Experience working with GitHub Actions and workflows in an existing project (December 2021)